Miguel is a partner specialising in energy, infrastructure, natural resources, environment and public law.

 His expertise in energy and natural resources, environment and projects is highlighted by his Band 2 ranking in Chambers Europe and Band 1 in Legal 500.
 He has also been ranked in Best Lawyers since 2010.

 His clients remark that the "spectacular" Miguel Riaño "has an outstanding reputation in the energy sector", "on how quickly he understands their issues", while colleagues praise his “global vision of the infrastructure sector” and his “ability to understand the objectives of the client and provide feedback with added value”; others highlight that he is "a very well-known name with a great deal of experience" and "so quick, he knows what the issue is before you open your mouth", 'very business-oriented and a great strategist.
 He's an asset in negotiations."

-Miguel joined Herbert Smith from the Madrid office of another international law firm, where he was head of the projects, energy and infrastructure practice, and co-head of the worldwide infrastructure sector.
+Miguel joined the firm from the Madrid office of another international law firm, where he was head of the projects, energy and infrastructure practice, and co-head of the worldwide infrastructure sector.
 Prior to that, he was an international partner at Garrigues and a high-ranking civil servant of the Spanish Government, where he helped draft, develop and implement diverse water regulations.
 He speaks Spanish and English.